onedebos/supersupport-fe/README.md

 - Load tickets on Admin sign in to reduce loading screens and time across the App.
 - Implement ProtectedRoutes

+### Notes

+- Only ADMIN users can generate PDF reports
+- Only ADMIN users can set other users as admin

 ## Authors

 👤 **Adebola Adeniran**